“Stay off the drawing board as long as possible”.

 “A building is not something you finish.
 A building is something you start”.
 Stewart Brand, How Buildings Learn.

-The key objective at the commencement of any accommodation project must be to manage the design process as a way of achieving the higher order goal of using office space to best effect for organisational outcomes.
+The key objective at the commencement of any accommodation project must be to manage the design process as a way of achieving the higher order goal of using space to best effect for organisational outcomes.
 When the project represents a step change for stakeholders, then a framework that integrates engagement, training and communications must be included in the property project.

 How do we link all the different components of organisational life to the project deliverables?
 Solutions built in the different project workstreams must be linked to ongoing performance systems.
 And while the design and construction team is developing the accommodation, the organisation must be preparing people for the building.
 A new building is just the start.